1935–36 Montreal Canadiens season

 The 1935–36 Montreal Canadiens season was the team's 27th season of play.
-The Canadiens slipped to last place in the Canadian division and did not qualify for the playoffs.
+The Canadiens slipped to last place in the Canadian division and did not qualify for the playoffs for the first time since the 1925–26 season.

 Regular season

 This was a season of numerous changes.
 Leo Dandurand sold his share of the team and gave up the general manager and coach positions.
 Ernest Savard became general manager and Sylvio Mantha was made playing coach for the season.
 Johnny Gagnon returned to the club from Boston.
 Hector Blake made his debut for the Canadiens.
 Nels Crutchfield had to retire after an auto accident, and a benefit game was held for him in January 1936.
 Wildor Larochelle was traded to Chicago.